What can teachers do to make the classroom environment more conducive to children’s learning and development?

 - Create cozy, private spaces.
 Create safe spaces where children can retreat to rest, observe, and recharge emotionally throughout the day.

-- Organizing materials and keeping them in appropriate places (e.g., art materials in art center, sensory table near sink), taking into consideration children’s development of independence skills.
+- Organizing materials and keeping them in appropriate places (e.g., art materials in art center, sensory table near sink), taking into consideration children’s development of independence skills

-- Providing enough materials within the centers so that children can be engaged and not arguing over limited resources.
+- Providing enough materials within the centers so that children can be engaged and not arguing over limited resources

-- Having centers organized and ready to go when children arrive.
+- Having centers organized and ready to go when children arrive

-- Placing heavier items on lower shelves so that children do not get hurt when they take them down.
+- Placing heavier items on lower shelves so that children do not get hurt when they take them down

-- Providing safe play items that offer developmentally appropriate challenges to promote the growth of problem-solving skills.
+- Providing safe play items that offer developmentally appropriate challenges to promote the growth of problem-solving skills

-- Encouraging children to help make decisions about materials.
+- Encouraging children to help make decisions about materials

 Another important aspect of the physical environment is the design and display of visual materials.
-Visual material— such as posters for displaying classroom rules, daily schedules, and steps to complete a routine (e.g., hand washing)—help young children to know what to do and to better understand their environments.
+Visual material— such as posters for displaying classroom rules, daily schedules, and steps to complete a routine (e.g., handwashing)—help young children to know what to do and how to better understand their environments.
 For example, in the block area, the teacher can label the center and use visuals of the different blocks to indicate where they belong on the shelves.
 This can aid the children when the time comes to clean up the center.
 Other considerations include:

 - Displaying children’s work so that they can take pride in it and can feel a sense of ownership of the room.
 Doing this also offers opportunities for language development: When children talk about their work or comment on other children’s work, teachers can use these opportunities to build their language skills.

-- Using visuals to indicate when a center is closed (e.g., visual prompts such as sheets or blankets, circles with a slash through them).
+- Using visuals to indicate when a center is closed (e.g., visual prompts such as sheets or blankets, circles with a slash through them)

-- Having children bring in pictures of their families for display in the classroom so that they feel comfortable and at home in their environment.
+- Having children bring in pictures of their families for display in the classroom so that they feel comfortable and at home in their environment

-When they design the physical environment, teachers should also consider its lighting and sound.
+When designing the physical environment, teachers should also consider its lighting and sound.
 Teachers can use lighting and sound to create a comfortable environment that is conducive to the different activities that occur throughout the day.
 For example, so that children can engage in both quiet and more active play activities during center time, the block area can be carpeted to reduce noise.
 Teachers can also keep in mind:

 - Natural lighting, or light from windows, is best when available.